A Beginner’s Guide to a Translation Management System

 Your teams may be using a tech stack – a combination of tools to manage multiple company processes efficiently.
 Depending on your product/service and industry, these can include content management systems, customer support tools, customer service help desks, reporting platforms, and more.

 Training your teams to adopt and use a tool or software properly is a mammoth task.
-So, you must opt for a translation and localization solution that doesn’t disturb your team’s usual processes.
+So, you must opt for a translation and localisation solution that doesn’t disturb your team’s usual processes.
 A comprehensive TMS does precisely that – it seamlessly integrates with all the tools your teams use and inserts itself into the process easily.
 As a result, your teams can continue sharing and transferring files and data from any tool to the TMS and vice-versa.

 If you ask your teams to name one major challenge that they’ve been facing in translation projects, they’ll likely say ‘file management.’
 Managing files is part and parcel of translation projects – all the original and translated content is saved in files.
 In case of some feedback, there might be multiple versions of each file.